Homotopy Brunnian links and the $\kappa$-invariant: Introduction

-Habegger and Lin \cite{Habegger-Lin90} provide an effective procedure for distinguishing classes in $LM(n)$.
-In place of links they consider the group of \emph{string links} $\mathcal{H}(n)$ and prove a \emph{Markov-type} theorem, giving a set of moves by which a string link can vary without changing the link homotopy class of its closure.
-There are two types of moves: (1) \emph{ordinary conjugation} in $\mathcal{H}(n)$; and (2) a \emph{partial conjugation}, which amounts to conjugation in the normal factor of any semidirect product decomposition of $\mathcal{H}(n)$ induced by forgetting one strand.
-However, it still remains an open problem whether a complete set of ``numerical'' link homotopy invariants for $LM(n)$ can be defined.
+Let us fix $n$ distinct points $\{x_1,\ldots,x_n\}$ in $\R^3$ and consider the space of (based) $n$--component link maps, i.e. smooth maps,

+where each component has a basepoint $s_i$ mapped to a corresponding fixed point $x_i$ in $\R^3$.
+Equivalently, we may consider the space of free link maps where the assumption on the basepoints is dropped, however as there is a bijective correspondence between the pointed and basepoint free theory by a standard argument.
+Two link maps $L$ and $L'$ are {\em link homotopic} if and only if there exists a smooth homotopy $H:\left(\bigsqcup^n_{i=1} S^1\right)\times I\mapsto \R^3$ connecting $L$ and $L'$ through link maps.
+Following \cite{Koschorke97}, we denote the set of equivalence classes of $n$--component link maps by $LM(n)$.
+By transversality, a link homotopy (as originally defined by Milnor \cite{Milnor54}) of a link map can be realized at the level of diagrams by a finite sequence of Reidemeister moves and crossing changes \cite{Habegger-Lin90}; in particular the link homotopy classification of links is equivalent to the link homotopy classification of link maps.

+In \cite{Milnor54}, Milnor classified $3$-component links up to link homotopy by the set of invariants built from the pairwise linking numbers $\bar{\mu}(1;2), \bar{\mu}(1;3), \bar{\mu}(2;3)\in \Z$ and a triple linking number $\bar{\mu}(1,2;3)\in \Z_{\gcd\{\bar{\mu}(1;2), \bar{\mu}(1;3), \bar{\mu}(2;3)\}}$.
+In particular he showed that the collection of integer valued $\mu$--invariants $\{\mu(1, \sigma(2)$, $\ldots$, $\sigma(n-1); n)(L)\}_\sigma$ indexed by permutations $\sigma\in \Sigma(2,\ldots,n-1)$ separates {\em homotopy Brunnian links} (following Milnor's lead, we use $\mu$ rather than $\bar\mu$ to indicate the lack of indeterminacy in the Brunnian case, see the end of Section \ref{S:proof} for detailed definitions).
+Recall that an $n$-component link $L$ is \emph{homotopy Brunnian}~\cite{Koschorke97} whenever all of its $(n-1)$-component sublinks are link-homotopically trivial; we denote the subset of these links by $BLM(n)\subset LM(n)$.
+It is well known \cite{Levine88, Hughes93} that the $\bar{\mu}$-invariants are insufficient to separate $LM(n)$ for $n \geq 4$, though a refinement of these invariants due to Levine \cite{Levine88} classifies links of four or fewer components.
+The question of classification has been effectively addressed in 1990 by Habegger and Lin \cite{Habegger-Lin90} who gave an effective procedure for distinguishing elements in $LM(n)$ for all $n$.
+Nevertheless it still remains an open problem whether a complete set of ``numerical'' link homotopy invariants for $LM(n)$ can be defined.
 For instance, the authors of \cite{Mellor-Thurston01, Hughes03, Lin01} address this question using, among other things, the perspective of Vassiliev finite-type invariants.
-An alternative view, which is rarely cited in this context but which we aim to advocate here, appears in the work on higher dimensional link maps by Koschorke \cite{Koschorke91, Koschorke97}, Haefliger \cite{Haefliger62}, Massey and Rolfsen \cite{Massey-Rolfsen85}, and others (e.g. \cite{Nezhinski98}).
+An alternative view, which is rarely cited in this context but which we intend to advocate here, appears in the work on higher dimensional link maps by Koschorke \cite{Koschorke90,Koschorke91b,Koschorke91,Koschorke97,Koschorke03}, Haefliger \cite{Haefliger62}, Massey and Rolfsen \cite{Massey-Rolfsen85}, and more recently by Munson \cite{Munson11} and Munson--Goodwillie in \cite{Goodwillie-Munson10}.